cytomine/Cytomine-software-router/README.md

 ## How to install it

-See our [Cytomine-bootstrap](https://github.com/cytomine/Cytomine-bootstrap) project to install it with Docker
+It is automatically installed with the Docker procedure.
+See our [Cytomine-bootstrap](https://github.com/cytomine/Cytomine-bootstrap).